PIYUSH-01/100DaysOfSwiftProjects/CHALLENGEPROJECT1/README.md

 #  ChallengeProject1

-This was a challenge project in which we have to use the knowledge we have just gained in the previous projects.
+This was a challenge project in which we have to use the knowledge we have just gained in the previous projects(Project 1, 2 & 3).

 Basically this project was made using:
 1. Table views